Nushell

 }

-Note that this functionality is not perfectly polished yet and in some cases the external completer is not triggered correctly (see this issueopen in new window).
+Note that this functionality is not perfectly polished yet and in some cases the external completer is not triggered correctly (see this issue).

 It is also possible to extend the parameters passed to the completer block that are required for other tools than carapace, such as cursor position etc. In theory, this feature could allow you to utilize any existing completions library from any shell, such as bash, as long as you can somehow get a list of completions from them.